 31 Dec 2021

 Ratio of impairment loss on receivables to loan and guarantee portfolio, %

-Comparatives deriving from the income statement are based on figures for the corresponding periods a year ago.
-Unless otherwise specified, balance-sheet and other cross-sectional figures on 31 December 2021 are used as comparatives.
+Comparatives for the income statement are based on the corresponding figures a year ago.
+Unless otherwise specified, figures from 31 December 2021 are used as comparatives for balance-sheet and other cross-sectional items.